umich-dbgroup/emeril/README.md

 # Emeril #

-This project contains source code for the publication, *Constraint-based Explanation and Repair of Filtered-based Transformations*, a paper to be presented at VLDB'18.
+This project contains source code for the publication, *Constraint-based Explanation and Repair of Filtered-based Transformations*, a paper to be presented at VLDB'18. **Caveat:** I haven't had a chance to test this version of the code (cleaned up to make it easier for others to run), so if you have any issues, ping me and I'll try to help.